 - Carefully empty the bucket used during the installation into a septic tank marked out for dumping or flush it down your toilet.

-- Dispose your gloves correctly after you’re done by putting them into a plastic bag and tying or sealing the handles.
+- Dispose of your gloves properly after you’re done by putting them into a plastic bag and tying or sealing the handles.
 Wash your hands thoroughly (with a disinfectant soap) under running water.

-- Avoid using the toilets, sinks, and showers till the tank is fixed.
-Look for other alternatives like the campsite’s bathroom and toilets or mother nature herself.
+- Avoid using the toilets, sinks, and showers until the tank is fixed.
+Look for other alternatives like the campsite’s bathroom and toilets or mother nature.

-- Use a bucket or an empty container to collect the leaking fluids.
+- Use a bucket or an empty container to collect any leaking fluids.

-- Dig up any areas that the content of the tank may have spilled into.
+- Dig up any areas that the contents of the tank may have spilled into.

-- Lastly, the best advice is to change the tank, but not everyone has a spare $250 – $800 lying around.
-The next thing to do is fix it.
-A note of warning, though, the possibility of a fix failing, is always there, hence changing it.
+- In any event, the best advice is to replace the tank.
+Unfortunately, we don’t all have a spare $250 – $800 lying around.
+The next best thing to do is fix it.
+A note of warning, though…there’s always the possibility of a fix failing.

 - Wear protective gear!
 Eyewear, face shield, respirator, and acid-resistant hand gloves.
 You do not want to inhale or touch burning acid.

-- Ensure no fire source such as a lighter, cigarette, etc., is around the area to avoid an explosion.
+- Ensure no fire source such as a campfire, grill, lighter, cigarette, etc., is around the area to avoid an explosion.

 - Disconnect the battery from its charger and gently lift it from its compartment.

-- To neutralize any spilled acid, use a neutralizing agent, or if you don’t have any, one pound per gallon of water of soda ash or baking is a good alternative.
-Use it around the area of the spill.
+- To neutralize any spilled acid, use a neutralizing agent such as lime.
+If you don’t have any, one pound of soda ash or baking soda per gallon of water is a good alternative.

 - Keep used materials in an acid-resistant container or bag and store them away until you contact authorities to properly dispose of them.